Global Business Project

 - Contributes a USD$20,000 per project fee to offset program costs, plus covers all project-related expenses of the team and faculty advisor during the two weeks in the GBP host country in late May, and the international round-trip airfare for the faculty advisor.

 - Submits a compelling application and is nominated by his/her school's GBP consortium representative

 - Pledges to do top-quality work for credit, putting in time and effort equivalent to the most demanding MBA class spanning 15 weeks of the academic year

-- Agrees to engage in all face-to-face and virtual meetings, including the Launch Weekend February 7-9 in Washington, DC, the Hub City Weekend in-country May 16-18, and May 19-30 in the GBP host country.
+- Agrees to engage in all face-to-face and virtual meetings, including the February Launch Weekend in Chapel Hill, NC and in-country the last two weeks of May.